iotaledger/documentation/iota-streams/0.1/channels/build-a-simple-app.md

     :::info:
     The `unwrap_announcement()` method authenticates any messages that it finds by validating the signature against the channel address.

-    This method also saves the author's information so that you can use it to read other messages.
+    This method also saves the author's information in the subscriber's state so that you can use it to read other messages without having to unwrap the announcement again.
     :::

 7. Define a new function called `get_messages`, which is similar to the `get_announcement` function, except it finds and authenticates `SignedPacket` messages